ROCHESTER DICKENS FESTIVAL |

 Saturday was hot and sunny - verging on too hot for some of the Dickensian costumes.
 In a departure from previous years all the competitions were held on this day; there was a good number of contestants and a good audience, so the change worked well - competition photos are now in our picture gallery.

-The compere for the afternoon was Ashly, and the first competition was 'Mr and Mrs Rochester', judged by an elite panel of previous winners.
+The compere for the afternoon was Ashley, and the first competition was 'Mr and Mrs Rochester', judged by an elite panel of previous winners.
 Under the rules, entrants have to dress for the (Dickensian) beach, and perform a party piece.
 'Mr. Rochester' was won by Rob in a most unlikely costume and a wierdly predictable party piece,, and 'Mrs. Rochester' was won by Francesca,with a more traditional outfit, and a party piece which stunned the crowd (picture in our gallery).

 The Best Dressed Ladies competitions were judged by Sheila, who has a long history of entering previous competitions and a deep interest in the techniques of the time.